 Akadeum’s RBC Depletion Microbubble Kit offers a quick and easy cleanup to remove residual red blood cells from your WBC-rich PBMC or Buffy Coat preparation.
 Akadeum’s revolutionary microbubble approach removes up to 99% of RBC contamination in a fast and easy workflow that maintains the health and physiology of delicate cells of interest.
 Simply mix to bind, spin to separate, and aspirate to discard.

-If your process of lymphocyte separation for toxicology research could benefit from the fast, gentle microbubble workflow, be sure to explore Akadeum’s suite of products.
+If your process of lymphocyte separation for toxicology research could benefit from the fast, gentle microbubble workflow, be sure to explore Akadeum’s products.
 We also partner with companies and institutions who are looking to leverage the microbubble platform for next-generation solutions, if you’re interested in learning more about partnering with Akadeum, we’d love to hear from you.

 Cell isolation—also referred to as cell separation or cell sorting—is the process of isolating one…

 “Akadeum cell isolation kits isolate high purity samples in a matter of minutes, no magnets…